 Realizing Purna Purushottam Narayan’s mahima only accounts for half of the Akshar Purushottam Upasana.
 Bhagatji Maharaj explained this to Shastriji Maharaj on their first encounter in Vadtal.
-The other half of the philosophy requires understanding the mahima of Aksharbrahma or the gunatit guru, also known as the satpurush.
+The other half of the philosophy requires understanding the mahima of Aksharbrahman or the gunatit guru, also known as the satpurush.

 Purna Purushottam Narayan is present on Earth through the satpurush.
 In Vachanamrut Gadhada I-54, Bhagwan Swaminarayan cites the Shrimad Bhagavata Purana and says that the satpurush is the only pathway to God and to moksha.
 He is responsible for helping the jiva realize Parabrahma.
 Purna Purushottam Narayan works and accepts the devotion of spiritual aspirants through the satpurush.
-It is only through Aksharbrahma that a jiva can associate itself with God and understand Him well enough to seek complete refuge in Him.
+It is only through Aksharbrahman that a jiva can associate itself with God and understand Him well enough to seek complete refuge in Him.
 Due to maya, the jiva is clouded and distracted from its association with God.
-By associating with Aksharbrahma, the jiva becomes divine by default because Aksharbrahma is eternally divine.
+By associating with Aksharbrahman, the jiva becomes divine by default because Aksharbrahman is eternally divine.
 All of the actions and experiences of the jiva become divine, thereby bringing the jiva out of the darkness of maya and into the light of Parabrahma.

 In the Shrimad Bhagavad Gita, Shri Krishna tells Arjun, “One who becomes Brahmarup, whose mind is always content, who does not lament in any way, who does not crave for any object, who has equanimity for all living creatures – that individual attains my bhakti.”
 For the jiva to reach this state, it must be guided by Aksharbrahma.
 That Aksharbrahma should become the jiva’s guru and teach the jiva about the glory of God so that the jiva may understand Him.

-Today, Pramukh Swami Maharaj is Aksharbrahma and the guru of millions of devotees around the world.
+Today, Pramukh Swami Maharaj is Aksharbrahman and the guru of millions of devotees around the world.
 He is helping aspirants on the path to spiritual enlightenment.
 His true greatness is not his dedication to society through humanitrarian services or even his construction of mandirs and complexes to preserve Indian culture.
 His true greatness lies in guiding jivas to realize their true form and steering them past the bounds of maya to attain moksha.
 He is not God, but most people that come into contact with him have trouble denying that God resides in his pure heart.